How to Create Your Coaching Philosophy + 3 Examples

 Autonomous Coaching

 This philosophy of coaching respects the client’s personal freedom and autonomy above everything else.
-Coaches who adopt this principle always make sure that they don’t advise or influence their coachee with their own agenda.
-Even if they share their personal experience, they do it in a way that says “This might or might not resonate with you, but this is what happened to me as an example.”
+Coaches who adopt this principle ensure they don’t advise or influence their coachee with their own agenda.
+Even if they share their personal experience, they do it in a way that says, “This might or might not resonate with you, but this is what happened to me as an example.”

 Following the principles of autonomous coaching empowers your clients to discover their own answers to their most burning questions in life.
-It leaves room for a change of mind, and it creates a safe space for your coachee to find their truth, independent from outside influences.
+It leaves room for a change of mind and creates a safe space for your coachee to find their truth, independent from outside influences.

-The autonomous coaching philosophy believes that the goal is personal growth itself and our life goals are only a subset of that main objective.
-Thus, if the objectives of the client keep changing but in the grand scheme of things they’re constantly growing and evolving, then the coaching process is deemed successful.
+The autonomous coaching philosophy believes that the goal is personal growth, and our life goals are only a subset of that objective.
+Thus, if the client’s objectives keep changing but they’re still growing and evolving, the coaching process is deemed successful.

 Methodist Coaching